Nature Symbolism in Literature: Overview & Examples

 We hope that our explanation of different nature symbols will help you see your favorite literary works in a new light.
 If you liked our article, you’re welcome to share it or leave a comment.
 We are always happy to receive your feedback!

 Early authors personified nature because they found their inspiration in myths and folklore.
-Nature as a symbol is represented in art starting from the Renaissance period.
+Nature as a symbol has been represented in art since the Renaissance period.
 European authors used different nature symbols to contrast the romantic hero and society.

 In The Scarlet Letter, the author uses nature to reveal the theme of individual vs. society.
 The central nature symbol is the forest.
 For Esther, the alluring paths of the forest embody the way to freedom.
 Her daughter Pearl also feels free in this natural element.

-Lennie’s character symbolizes nature as his power and innocence bring him closer to the animals rather than to people.
-A friendship between George and Lennie can be interpreted as relations between humans and nature.
-In this context, the novel shows the development of the relationship between man and nature with the symbolical death of the latter.
+Lennie’s character symbolizes nature, as his power and innocence bring him closer to animals rather than people.
+A friendship between George and Lennie can be interpreted as a relationship between humans and nature.
+In this context, the novel shows the development of the relationship between man and nature with the symbolic death of the latter.

 🔍 References